|HOW HAVE WE DESPISED YOUR NAME?

 First: We worship God in spirit.
 Jesus is talking about how we worship God.

 In Ezekiel chapter 11 the prophet Ezekiel was taken by the Spirit to the east gate of the Temple in Jerusalem.
-The Spirit showed Ezekiel the priests and spiritual leaders of Judah - men of sacrifice and devotion - men who worshipped God - men who - in the middle of a very difficult time for the nation were crying out to God in prayer - devoted and devout men.
+The Spirit showed Ezekiel the priests and spiritual leaders of Judah - men of sacrifice and devotion - men who worshiped God - men who - in the middle of a very difficult time for the nation were crying out to God in prayer - devoted and devout men.

 God speaks to Ezekiel and tells him to speak out against these men - much as Malachi did - because they didn’t know God.
 Let me emphasize that.
 Outwardly they appear very religious.
 But God says, inwardly they’re spiritually dead because they don’t know Me.
 Whatever acts of worship and devotion they may be practicing are worthless.
-In fact, God says, while they’re worshipping they’re sinning - and devising new ways to live in sin - and leading the people away from God.
+In fact, God says, while they’re worshiping they’re sinning - and devising new ways to live in sin - and leading the people away from God.
 Sound familiar?